Taskwarrior has supported the notion of task priority since the

 Priority has been used to sort tasks in most built-in reports.

 Beginning with Taskwarrior 2.4.3, priority is no longer a core attribute, and is replaced with an equivalent User Defined Attribute.
-This offers several advantages, and users may now configure priority to more closely match their needs.
+This offers several advantages, and users may now configure priority and attributes that affect urgency to match their needs more closely.

 This change should go unnoticed, but there are some differences.
 This document describes how you may further customize priority to match your notion of what priority means.

 Here is the new default configuration for the UDA priority, which closely matches the old core attribute priority.

 color.uda.priority.H=color255 color.uda.priority.L=color245 color.uda.priority.M=color250 uda.priority.label=Priority uda.priority.type=string uda.priority.values=H,M,L, urgency.uda.priority.H.coefficient=6.0 urgency.uda.priority.L.coefficient=1.8 urgency.uda.priority.M.coefficient=3.9

 There are several points to note, the first of which is that the color rules are now UDA color rules.
 The themes that are distributed with Taskwarrior have all been updated to accomodate this change, but you may have local overrides that have not yet been modified.